 A.) Truth be told, we have no idea!
 Most of our dogs come from shelters so their listed breed mixes are our best guess!
 That said, we usually do not know their past or history.
 Our dogs are sometimes DNA tested but via donation only!
 DNA tests are costly and our rescue resources are realistically better spent on vet care and essential supplies.

 A.) Simply put, puppies require at least two but up to four vet visits for vaccines and fecals.
 That alone just about quadruples their vet care costs compared to adults!
-Not to mention, puppies are often times sick and full of worms when they first come to rescue, requiring antibiotics, multiple rounds of deworming, and sometimes even hospitalization for things like parvo an anemia from worms.
-You're talking $1,000+++ in vet care alone when acquiring a free puppy, a backyard-bred puppy, or even a pet store puppy where puppies are handled and exposed to new puppies/people constantly, skyrocketing their parvo risk.
+Not to mention, puppies are often times sick and full of worms when they first come to rescue, requiring antibiotics, multiple rounds of deworming, and sometimes even hospitalization/fluids/blood transfusions for things like parvo and anemia from parasites.
+You're talking $1,000+++ in vet care alone when acquiring a free puppy, a backyard-bred puppy, or even a pet store puppy where puppies are handled and exposed to new puppies/people constantly, skyrocketing their parvo/disease risk.
 Our puppy adoption fee is $400 for a fully vetted and healthy pup.
 I'd say that's worth it!Β

-A.) No. Having two puppies in the same household, whether they're from the same litter or not, can often times cause Littermate Syndrome.
+A.) No. Having two puppies with less than a 6 month age gap in the same household, whether they're from the same litter or not, can often times cause Littermate Syndrome.
 Littermate Syndrome causes extreme reliance on each other, sever separation anxiety (whining/destruction when apart), poor socialization (fear/aggression towards others), difficulty training, leash reactivity, and aggression between the two as they mature.
 Trust us when we say, it is not worth the risk!

-A.) Sometimes!
-Home checks are still required so if you can run home to FaceTime us, we can absolutely accommodate same-day adoptions!
-If you own, please bring proof that you own the home!
-This could be a property tax statement.
+A.) Yes!
+Home checks are still required so if you have a recent walk-through video of the main areas of your home, we can absolutely accommodate same-day adoptions!
 If you rent, please bring the pet portion of your lease!
 If you currently own a pet, please bring their most recent vet records for the vet reference check.

 A.) Simply put, we want to ensure our dogs are going to safe homes.
 We are looking for things like unsafe/unlivable environments and hoarding situations.
 We are NOT judging your cleaning habits/home setup.
 We understand and empathize with things like clutter and piles of laundry because girl, same!